WATCH: Offaly kids' news bulletin is the cutest thing you'll see today

 Offaly siblings Kaylum and Anna Kirwan have stolen our hearts with their homemade news bulletin on the coronavirus.

-Kaylum, aged four, and his little sister, Anna, aged three, put together the news report to promote goo hygiene and public behaviour during the current lockdown.
+Kaylum, aged four, and his little sister, Anna, aged three, put together the news report to promote good hygiene and public behaviour during the current lockdown.

 The Geashill youngsters advise us all to wash our hands more, sneeze and cough into our elbows, and to "stay away from your grandparents."